 Internships

-last updated Jan 20, 2026
+last updated June 22, 2026

 Great Hollow offers paid summer internships to undergraduate or graduate students who are majoring in the natural sciences and have a strong academic record and an interest in field biology.
 Interns work under Great Hollow’s scientists to assist with summer research projects, during which they gain experience in study design and a variety of field methods.
 Interns also help with miscellaneous office duties, community events, animal care, and facility and trail maintenance, and otherwise contribute to the general day-to-day operation of Great Hollow.
 Internships are typically 8 weeks long, beginning around June 1.
-They include a stipend of $450/week as well as shared, on-site housing for those who do not live locally.
+They include a stipend as well as shared, on-site housing for those who do not live locally.

-Past Research and Stewardship Interns
+Previous Research and Stewardship Interns

 2025